 Sludge Waste 2.26 minutes (integral with decant)

 The cycles have programmability built in by PLC.
-These have been adjusted as needed to accommodate the small flow rate currently received by the plant.
-Sludge waste is conducted manually as needed and is hauled to the plant headworks of the Forest City WWTP/WRF.
-The Riverstone WWTP was built in 2003 and began operation in November 2013 with the start up of Hicks Grove Lift Station for American Zinc Products.
-Influent flow ranges from 0.003 MGD to 0.008 MGD of domestic and permitted industrial flow from industries within the industrial park and adjacent American Zinc Products facility.
+These have been adjusted to accommodate the small flow rate currently received by the plant.
+Sludge waste is conducted manually as needed and is hauled to the plant headworks of the Forest City WWTP.
+The Riverstone WWTP was built in 2003 and began operation in November 2013.
+Influent flow ranges from 0.003 MGD to 0.0055 MGD of domestic and permitted industrial wastewater from industries within the industrial park and adjacent American Zinc Products facility.

-Sonny Penson is the Plant Superintendent.
-Sonny holds a Grade IV North Carolina Biological Wastewater Certification and has over 27 years wastewater experience.
+Tommy Wilson is the Plant Superintendent and Laboratory Supervisor.
+Tommy holds a Grade 4 North Carolina Biological Wastewater Certification and has over 14 years of wastewater experience.

 Chief Wastewater Operator

 Jacob Hodge serves as Chief Wastewater Operator and ORC.
-Jacob holds a Grade IV North Carolina Biological Wastewater Certification and has over 10 years of wastewater experience.
+Jacob holds a Grade 4 North Carolina Biological Wastewater Certification and has over 11 years of wastewater experience.